• Skip to primary navigation

 HEVC H.265, in a nutshell, will “chunk” up the picture into smaller segments with less detail in order to get about a 50% better compression efficiency than H.264 and – here’s the kicker down the road – support for up to 8K resolution.

-If you want the technical details of how it manages this, there’s a great article on StreamingMedia.com which goes into the details.
+If you want the technical details of how it manages this, there’s a great article on StreamingMedia.com that goes into the details.
 But be warned, the article gets really technical, really fast.

 Why is a hardware H.265 HEVC decoder better?